GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 This video shows how to collapse groups and disable or enable breakpoints one by one or by groups.
 When you disable a breakpoint, the **Sources** panel makes its marker next to the line number transparent.

 Groups have context menus.
-Right-click a group and choose:
+In the **Breakpoints** pane, right-click a group and choose:

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/SdWkkrJ10XJ7IrsSluZv.png", alt="The context menu of a group.", width="800", height="749" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/BN1wTH94xG36ffQm33ue.png", alt="The context menu of a group.", width="800", height="749" %}

 - Remove all breakpoints in file (group).
 - Disable all breakpoints in file.